kumanna/armadillo-debian/README.txt

 The file "include/armadillo_bits/fft_engine.hpp" is licensed under both the Mozilla Public License v2.0 and a 3-clause BSD license.
+See the file for license details.

+The file "include/armadillo_bits/include_superlu.hpp"
-See "include/armadillo_bits/fft_engine.hpp" for license details.
+is licensed under both the Mozilla Public License v2.0 and a 3-clause BSD license.
+See the file for license details.